Aguafrommars/TheIdServer/src/Aguacongas.TheIdServer.BlazorApp/README.md

 ## Client and API secrets

-The application doesn't generate secrets and they are stored has is.
+The application doesn't generate secrets and they are stored as is.

 * If you want to store a SharedSecret you need first to generate the SHA256 value.
 * If you want to store a Base64 X509 certificat you need to convert the value as Base64 string by yourself.